Workshops and other events

 Attend our faculty workshops and events to learn from your colleagues and share strategies and resources around community-engaged learning.

 The Centre for Community Partnerships' Roundtables on Community-Engaged Learning aim to foster new ideas, thoughtful conversations and resource sharing among instructors.
-Join us at our next roundtable to discuss the creation and nurturing of reciprocal and respectful partnerships with Indigenous community organizations in community-engaged learning.
+Join us at our next roundtable to discuss innovative approaches to assessment in community-engaged learning.
 At this roundtable, experienced instructors will share how they approach assessment in their own courses along with how they have modified this through their own learning and reflection.

 Looking for information about the kinds of events offered by CCP in the past?
-Our faculty gatherings are informal meetings that bring together instructors who teach, or are interested in teaching, community-engaged and service-learning courses; and our workshops have covered a variety of topics related to community-engaged learning.
+Our faculty events cover a variety of topics and bring together instructors who teach, or are interested in teaching, community-engaged learning courses.